Keparoo/kepweb/README.md

 This is the repository for Kep Kaeppeler's web development portfolio site.

+## Resume

+When resume is updated, update links in the following components:

+- Navbar
+- About

 ## Development

 The site is built using React 18 with design elements from Material UI